Relocation Information Guide

 Onsite Housing at BNL/BNL Housing Office

 The housing office on site can help new employees.
 Contact them at (631) 344-2541.
 Depending on your circumstances, housing is sometimes available on site.
-Evelyn Silverman is the Housing Coordinator at BNL, (631) 344-4489, and she knows the local housing market.
+Evelyn Martinez is the Off-Site Housing Coordinator at BNL, (631) 344-4489, and she knows the local housing market.
 In addition, the Laboratory’s weekly employee newspaper, the Bulletin, also lists apartments and houses for sale and rent.
 You can find the Bulletin on the web site at http://www.bnl.gov/bnlweb/pubaf/bulletin.html.

 Reservations are guaranteed and must be paid for if not cancelled by 1:00 p.m. on the scheduled day of arrival.